-- Learn about German Theatre and attend cutting-edge theatrical productions in one of Germany's most important cultural cities
+- Learn about about theater in Germany and attend cutting-edge theatrical productions in one of Germany's most important cultural cities!

-- Improve your German skills alongside UNL students, and other university students from around the world in an intensive language institute
+- Improve your German skills alongside UNL students and other students from around the world in an intensive language institute!

 Course of Study

 Students will divide their time between intensive German language classes at the Humboldt Institute and the theater course (UNL course) taught by the UNL Faculty Leader / Resident Director.
 Students will participate on excursions coordinated by the Humboldt Institute to historically and culturally important sites within and outside of Berlin.

-This program is open to undergraduate and graduate UNL students in good academic standing.
-Students must be at the 300-level in German when they apply.
+This program is open to undergraduate and graduate UNL students in good academic standing with at least a GPA of 2.5.
 While applications from non-UNL students may be considered, preference will be given to UNL students.
 Non-UNL participants must first be admitted to UNL as a visiting student.

 Accommodations and Other Arrangements